- A Brief History of Time-outs

 “Wait, can you tell me more about that?” is a frequent question our Parenting Educators receive whenever the topic of time-outs is raised in one of our workshops.
 There seems to be a lot of confusion around how to use time-outs effectively with young children.

-Popularized by the nanny TV shows, time-outs have become a go-to parenting tool.
+Time-outs have become a go-to parenting tool.
 Frequently, parents send their children to a chair or step or even a corner and tell the child to stay there for a pre-set period of time, typically one minute for each year of the child’s life.